samizdam/wordpress-docker-skeleton/README.md

 make run
 ```

+Now you have fresh WP instance and can pass installation wizard.

 ## Restore Data from Existing Wordpress

 ### Case 1: I has actual version of WP and want migrate to Dockerized Skeleton